-Intellectual disability is a condition diagnosed before age 18 that includes below-average general intellectual function, and a lack of the skills necessary for daily living.
+Intellectual disability is a condition diagnosed before age 18 that includes below-average intellectual function and a lack of skills necessary for daily living.

 Risk factors are related to the causes.
-Causes of intellectual disability can be roughly broken down into several categories:
+Causes of intellectual disability can include:

-It is important for a specialist to evaluate the person for other affective disorders and treat those disorders.
-Behavioral approaches are important for people with intellectual disability are often helped with behavioral counseling.
+It is important for a specialist to evaluate the person for other physical and mental health problems.
+Persons with intellectual disability are often helped with behavioral counseling.

-Many people lead productive lives and function on their own; others need a structured environment to be most successful.
+Many people lead productive lives and learn to function on their own.
+Others need a structured environment to be most successful.

 Call your health care provider if:

-Social: Government nutrition programs are available to poor children in the first and most critical years of life.
-These programs can reduce disability associated with malnutrition.
+Social: Nutrition programs can reduce disability associated with malnutrition.
 Early intervention in situations involving abuse and poverty will also help.

-Toxic: Environmental programs to reduce exposure to lead, mercury, and other toxins will reduce toxin-associated disability.
-However, the benefits may take years to become apparent.
-Increased public awareness of the risks of alcohol and drugs during pregnancy can help reduce the incidence of disability.
+Toxic: Preventing exposure to lead, mercury, and other toxins reduces the risk of disability.
+Teaching women about the risks of alcohol and drugs during pregnancy can also help reduce risk.

 Shapiro BK, Batshaw ML.
 Intellectual disability.
 In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
 Nelson Textbook of Pediatrics.
 19th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 33.
+Philadelphia, Pa: Elsevier Saunders; 2011:chap 33.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2013, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.